 Sterling, VA 20166-1213

 In most cases, it will take 4-8 weeks to return your U.S. birth certificate.
-If you need an original copy of your birth certificate, you will have to contact the hospital or records keeping body in the country you were born.
+If you need an original copy of your birth certificate, contact the hospital or records keeping body in the country you were born.

 What to Do If Your Parents Didn’t Register Your Birth Abroad?

-If your parents were too busy or forgot to register your birth abroad, it may be more difficult to obtain your certified birth records.
-However, there are still several steps you can take to acquire your birth records.
+If your parents didn’t register your birth abroad, it may be more difficult to obtain your certified birth records.
+However, there are still several steps you can take to acquire your birth records:

 What If I was Adopted?
 Can I Get a U.S. Birth Certificate?

-Importantly, if you acquire your original birth certificate, you may need to have it translated and certified or notarized in order to use it in the United States.
-The embassy which helps you to locate your birth certificate can help or offer guidance in finding an approved translator in the country.
+After acquiring your original birth certificate, have it translated and certified or notarized to use it in the United States.
+The embassy helping you to locate your birth certificate can offer guidance in finding an approved translator in the country.

 Replacing a birth certificate and other certified vital records becomes much more difficult when you are born abroad or on a U.S. military base outside of the United States.
 You won’t typically be able to request your birth certificate online; however, you can amend it online, providing you have an existing copy of the document.